 Professor Svensson obtained her PhD at UC San Diego, where she also held a postdoctoral research position at the Department of Medicine.
-She subsequently moved on to Karolinska Institute, Stockholm, Sweden, where she today holds a position as Associate Professor and research group leader for Molecular Pain research at the Department of Physiology and Pharmacology.
+She subsequently moved on to Karolinska Institute, Stockholm, Sweden, where she today holds a position as Professor in Cellular and Molecular Pain Physiology and research group leader for Molecular Pain research at the Department of Physiology and Pharmacology.
 Her research is focused on investigating the role of neuroinflammation in the peripheral and the central nervous system, with particular focus on pain mechanisms in conditions with joint inflammation and autoimmunity, such as rheumatoid arthritis.
-Professor Svensson brings extensive disease area knowledge to the Advisory board and will be a key contributor in shaping Cellectricon’s chronic pain R&D strategy.
+Professor Svensson brings vast disease area knowledge to the Advisory board and will be a key contributor in shaping Cellectricon’s chronic pain R&D strategy.